Jmuccigr/AppleScripts/Photos/README.md

 - **GPS - Set exif to location on clipboard**: Like the previous one, this script sets the GPS data in the original file, but to those on the clipboard.
 Useful for correcting or adding GPS data.
 - **Set clipboard to names of selected images**: what it sounds like.
 - **Show selected file**: reveals the original file in the Finder.

+## Scripting tips

+- Some requests retrieve everything at every level:
+    - `count of media items` retrieves a count of all of them, no matter where
+        - This is like using "get info" from within Photos, which also gives photo/video counts
+- Some don't
+    - `count of albums/folders` retrieves a count of albums/folders at the top level only
+    - `count of albums` will not include Favorites, but `count of containers` will.
+The `class` of Favorites is nonetheless `album`.